 What matters in the end, in all QA activities, is the Return on Investment.
 Purchasing a test automation tool is a long-term investment that should reduce risk and increase the speed of your IT delivery.

-So, before taking the decision you need to know what your ROI is and to help you we’ve created a ROI calculator which can guide you.
+So, before making the decision you need to know what your ROI is, and to help you we’ve created an ROI calculator that guides you through the calculation.

 Test automation: prerequisite

 Even if your calculated ROI is significantly high hold your horses: a great test automation tool itself won’t solve all your QA problems.